Álfheimr the gods gave to Freyr

 The transition of tooth-cutting then losing baby teeth to adult ones coincides with our deepest challenge as humans–to retain our animistic awareness while successfully navigating formed reality.
 It is life-long.

 Tooth-gift or tooth-payment, is a source upon which we base the modern fancy of the Tooth Faerie.
 It is how we internalize our first primal initiation.
 When our babies cut teeth, we honor their feet in both worlds–one in that of humanity, and one in that of the soul.
 From the day we’re born, we’re focused on sustaining our bodies, prolonging the time that we have here.
 In order to do that well, we must consume and make peace with the sacrifice that life means consumption.
 We must take to sustain.
 We must be fully committed to being in the earthly realm.
 By virtue of birth we assume that we’ve already made that agreement.
 We are all born, but we are not born initiated.
 Through the shifts of body and consciousness in our wee years, we make that choice again, aware that we’re choosing to be here.
 It’s not just an initiation into physical survival, but also of spiritually thriving despite the challenges of form.

 The Tooth Fairy sustains as one of many touchstones, messengers from the spirit world, reminding us not only that we made that choice, but that we have support in making it again and again throughout life.
 We give the tooth to the fae, so that they can bless us with a reminder of otherly support, a reminder to make the time we have here better, and a shiny trinket under the pillow—a reminder of the unique gift we each bear—to invest in doing just that.

 How do we sustain that connection when there are no more teeth to give?
 How do we take the wisdom of tooth-gift initiation into subsequent adult initiations?
 How do we hold both the wisdom of the High Priestess and the logic of the master scientist?
-How have we bettered the world ?
+How have we bettered the world by doing so ?

 Sturluson, Snorri .
 The Prose Edda.